Category: Pharmaceuticals and Biotechnology

 Toxin peptides for NMDAR inhibition and GABAB potentiation, for reducing neuronal excitability and excitotoxicity

-Researcher: Dr. Shai Berlin
+Researcher: Associate Prof. Shai Berlin

 NMDA-receptors (NMDARs) are a common downstream denominator for several neurodegenerative diseases, Alzheimer’s Diseases (AD) in particular, with the GluN2B-subtype being the primary culprit.
 Non-competitive NMDARs antagonists (FDA-approved memantine) may be used clinically to treat AD, but suffer from significant drawbacks...